 In your will, you can nominate the person you want to serve as the executor of your estate.
 Although the probate court ultimately makes the final decision whether to appoint the person you nominate, you can still have some input in the decision.
 Usually, the person you nominate will be appointed by the court, unless there are objections.
 It is also a good idea to identify an alternate, in case your first choice is unable to serve for any reason.
 More importantly, if you have minor children who may survive you, a conservator, as well as an alternate, should be nominated as well.

-If you have questions regarding drafting a will, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding drafting a will, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.